JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 Here's the planned deprecation cycle:

 * 1.9.20: introduce a deprecation warning when multiple similar targets are used in Kotlin Multiplatform projects
-* 2.0: report an error in such cases, causing the build to fail
+* 2.1.0: report an error in such cases, except for Kotlin/JS targets; to learn more about this exception, see the issue in [YouTrack](https://youtrack.jetbrains.com/issue/KT-47038/KJS-MPP-Split-JS-target-into-JsBrowser-and-JsNode)

 <anchor name="jvmWithJava-preset-deprecation"/>
 ## Deprecated jvmWithJava preset